Map of Sagrada Familia

 The Stairways

-The Sagrada Familia has two major stairs to ascend, depending on which tower you choose to access: the Nativity Façade or the Passion Façade.
+The Sagrada Familia has two major stairs to ascend, depending on which tower you can access: the Nativity Façade or the Passion Façade.
+Both involve using an elevator up and then descending steps.
+Here’s the breakdown for each:

 Nativity Façade Staircase

-You can find it easily if you look for the designated staircase exit after exiting the elevator.
+You can find it easily by looking for the designated staircase exit after exiting the elevator.
+You’ll find a wider staircase with a handrail on one side.

 Passion Façade Staircase

+This staircase is more challenging and requires more attention to find.
+After exiting the elevator, you should look for the designated staircase exit.
 You’ll see a narrow, spiral staircase with a wall on the outside and limited openings on the interior wall.
-There’s no handrail on the outside of the staircase.
+There’s no handrail on the outside of the stairs.

 The Museum